ejimeneztejero/DC_WAS/README.md

 - By default, the software assumes a constant p-wave velocity model for the water column.
 However, you can also provide XBT data to construct a specific Vp model.

 ## Installation
-- To install and use this software effectively, please refer to the instructions provided in the PDF manual located in this directory:  [UserGuide_DC_WAS.pdf](UserGuide_DC_WAS.pdf)
+- To install and use this software effectively, please refer to the instructions provided in the PDF manual located in this directory:  [docs/UserGuide_DC_WAS.pdf](docs/UserGuide_DC_WAS.pdf)

+## Testing with WAS data
+For testing the code, please download the sample data test at Zenodo [2] and follow the readme.

 ## Development
 - Development is hosted on GitHub repository: